jmoussa/pulsar-http-client/README.md

 # Alfred Pulsar Notification RestAPI

-This is an attempt at establishing a customizable notification service on top of Apache Pulsar and hopefully set up an API with FastAPI.
+This repo establishes a customizable notification service on top of Apache Pulsar and is able to be interacted with via FastAPI.

-## Dependencies
+## To Run

-### Docker Container Running Pulsar :
+### Required: Docker Container Running Pulsar

 ```bash
 docker run -it \